CarnegieHall/digitalcolls-metadataprofile/README.md

 ### Add or Comment on Topics

-Anyone is welcome to start a new topic ("issue") by selecting the `Issues` tab in GitHub and clicking [New Issue](https://github.com/carnegiehall/).
-UPDATE LINK
+Anyone is welcome to start a new topic ("issue") by selecting the `Issues` tab in GitHub and clicking the green [New Issue](https://github.com/CarnegieHall/digitalcolls-metadataprofile/issues) button in the upper right.

-All existing issues, open and closed, may be reviewed or commented upon in the [Issues](https://github.com/carnegiehall/) section.
-UPDATE LINK
+All existing issues, open and closed, may be reviewed or commented upon in the [Issues](https://github.com/CarnegieHall/digitalcolls-metadataprofile/issues) section.

 ### Contact the Archives